eqNj/eqN-PD2-Filter/README.md

 Added slight highlighting to chests and class weapons, when shopping for crafting bases, if those bases are a low vendor price (Less that 60k Gold) on the Show Recipes filter level.

 Slightly altered unique item accenting colors on PD2 Exclusive uniques to distinquish them from "low tier uniques".

+Added subtle highlights for Exceptional and Elite items when shopping.